What is RFID asset management?

 - Thickness and material the tag is attached to

-- How the tag is attached
+- Type of tag and how it is attached

 - The environment the system is being used in